We get commissions for purchases made from our affiliates through links in this article. Learn More.

-All it does is eat up a larger percentage of your budget that could (and should) be used for things that will make your diamond more beautiful, such as carat weight and color.
+The store’s markup and increased earnings eat up a larger percentage of your budget that could (and should) be used for things that will make your diamond more beautiful, such as carat weight and color.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.

 DISCLAIMER: We don't use your email for marketing.
 Period.

 We are a team of diamond experts who will teach you to identify scams and avoid spending money on features you can't see.
 Tell us as much information as possible to help us help you (ie, budget, preferences, etc)Why do we do this?